Animals of Devonian Michigan: Sharks

 Sharks first appeared in the mid Devonian period, and are extremely rare to find anywhere.
 A variety of teeth from these sharks, some long and sharp, and others flat, can be seen in the collection of Alma College.
 They were found in Ohio in the late 19th century.
 Also found from these primitive sharks are spines from their fins, which were probably used for defense.
 These sharks probably fed on fish, gastropods, brachiopods, and ammonoids.

 Stromatolites

 Stromatolites are some of the oldest animals known.
 They can be found from Devonian deposits in the Lower Peninsula, and Stromatolites in the Upper Peninsula near Houghton are found in Precambrian deposits.
 They originated in the Archean, and thrived.
-A protective layer of slime kept them safe from the suns rays, and they started releasing oxygen into the atmosphere.
+A protective layer of slime kept them safe from the sun's rays, and they started releasing oxygen into the atmosphere.
 Stromatolites are formed in shallow water by the trapping, binding, and cementation of sedimentary grains by bio-films of microorganisms, especially cyanobacteria (blue green algae).
 These are usually found as large pieces of mounds, either as layers or as bumps on the rock surface.
 The bumps are on the outer layer of the animal while the layers are growth lines from the inside of the animal.
 Fossil stromatolites are found mostly in the northern area of the Lower Peninsula in Alpena.
 Living stromatolites are found in Shark Bay, Australia.